(Transcript of the podcast)

 Some critics warn against overuse of environment variables, because of differences between shell languages, that they are ephemeral and easy to overlook, are specific to a user and not to a program.
 The recommended alternative is configuration files.

-Default application Programs coming up with their own way of doing things .Xresources
+Programs coming up with their own way of doing things, like

 If you want to have a more in depth discussion I'm always available by email or irc.